fluxcd/flux2/docs/release/controllers.md

 vulnerabilities or fixes to severe problems with no workaround.

 Patch releases do not contain breaking changes, feature additions or any type of user-facing changes.
-If a CVE fix requires a breaking change, then a minor release will provide the fix.
+If a security fix requires a breaking change, then a minor release will provide the fix.

 We expect users to be running the latest patch release of a given minor release as soon as the controller release is included in a Flux patch release.